Frequently Asked Questions

 Browse F.A.Q.
 Topics

 WHAT IS CITIZENS OF THE WORLD (CWC)?Citizens of the World is a public charter school that seeks to provide a socio-economically, culturally, racially and linguistically diverse community of students with an intellectually challenging, experiential learning environment that develops each individual student’s confidence, potential and responsibility as citizens of the world in which we live.
-There are two other CWC campuses in Los Angeles: Hollywood and Silver Lake.
+There are four other CWC campuses in Los Angeles: Hollywood, Silver Lake, West Valley, and East Valley.
 CWC Mar Vista is made up of a network of families who embrace the diversity of Los Angeles and want their children to attend an inclusive, dynamic school that values the culture, language and innate abilities that all children possess.
 We believe that public schools can and should play a unifying role in the community, particularly by bringing together people from different backgrounds with the same goal providing a high quality of education for each and every student

 WHERE IS CWC MAR VISTA LOCATED?